The Boy (Malte novel): Characters

 The Boy ("Felix", "Mazeppa"): A mute, feral boy who enters French society only years before the start of World War I, the main character of the novel.

 Joseph: Leader of the hamlet, a shepherd, and a widower, helps nurse the boy back to health.

 Louis-Paul ("Kazoo"): Joseph's son, follows the boy around after he arrives in the hamlet.

 Lucien: A villager in the hamlet, finds the boy sleeping in a kiln.

 Honorine: The woman who named and took care of Louis-Paul the week after he was born.

-Eugéne: A villager in the hamlet, skeptical when the boy shows up, blames the boy for the earthquake that happens.
+Eugéne: A villager in the hamlet, skeptical when the boy shows up, blames the boy for the earthquake that happened.

 Pierre: Another villager in the hamlet, also blames the boy for the death of an infant in an earthquake.

-Ernest Bieule ("Brabek"): "Ogre of the Carpathians," a stage fighter, invites the boy to be his assistant, teaches him how to fight.
+Ernest Bieule ("Brabek"): "Ogre of the Carpathians," a stage fighter, invites the boy to be his assistant, and teaches him how to fight.

 Emma van Ecke: A strong-willed pianist who "adopts" the boy as her brother and later becomes his love interest.

 Gustave van Ecke: Emma's father, an apple pomologist and oboe player, enlists in the war despite his age.

 Amédée Theoux: The family doctor of the Van Eckes who helps take care of the boy after the car crash.

 Corporal: One of the few surviving soldiers in the boy's legion, the only soldier to witness the boy on his nightly kills, runs into the boy after the war in Paris.

 The Wise Man: Private First Class, makes witty remarks to provide the soldiers humor and relief.

 Structure

 Author Marcus Malte writes The Boy from a third-person omniscient perspective, using prose writing and extensive descriptions.
-The novel is divided by time periods in three sections—1910-1914, 1914-1915, and 1916-1938—each of which contains real-world historical events that eventually converge with the boy’s life.
+The novel is divided by time periods into three sections—1910-1914, 1914-1915, and 1916-1938—each of which contains real-world historical events that eventually converge with the boy’s life.
 In the beginning, the boy is separated from the events of the world around him; the novel references historical people and events that start out unrelated to the boy’s life.
-As the story goes on, the boy enters World War I, the lines between his reality, and the realities of the rest of the world, begin to blur.
+As the story goes on, the boy enters World War I, and the lines between his reality, and the realities of the rest of the world, begin to blur.

 The Boy employs a syntax that changes as the story progresses, mirroring the way the boy himself grows.
 The syntax of the novel is, at first, short and stilted; critics have interpreted this as a reflection of the boy’s state of personal and intellectual growth.
 As the main character forms more relationships and becomes more involved in society, the sentences become lengthier and more descriptive, mirroring the development of the boy's ability to connect with the people around him.